 On the ISO 8573.1 scale, this comes in at class 1 for contaminants or particles (i.e. there should be none of these present compressed air) but in classes 4 to 6 for water vapour.

-2. Process air
+2. Process Air

 When manufacturing a product that will be consumed by humans or animals, process air is often used in the production process.

 Not surprisingly, compressed air that meets the standard needs to have zero oil or particle contamination, so food manufacturing companies or even drug companies require their compressed air quality to meet ISO 8573.1 class 1 or 2.
+This usually means utilising an oil-free air compressor.

-3. Power air
+3. Power Air

 Usually used in pneumatic pumps or equipment such as those used for sandblasting, for instance, the quality of compressed air used for these purposes tends to be a little slower than the first two types of compressed air mentioned above.